This policy is for you if your chosen degree has a September 2024 start date onwards.

 Where the number of high-quality applicants exceeds the number of places available, a gathered field may be implemented for the purposes of assessing applications.
 Applications will be assessed on their strength relative to others in the given field, ensuring that the candidates with the most potential receive an offer.

-The School of Medicine scores all applications received based on personal statement, academic scoring and admissions tests before the deadline to obtain a ranking which is used for shortlisting to interview.
+An example of this is the MSc Physician Associate Studies where the School of Medicine scores all applications received based on personal statement, academic scoring and admissions tests before the deadline to obtain a ranking which is used for shortlisting to interview.

 Other assessment methods